Online Worship Service – 10:00 am – 10:45 am

 You do not need to be members of the church to register, but all who frequently use the religious education program are expected to make a financial contribution to UUCW and to volunteer in some capacity in the program.
 Please check with the Religious Education Coordinator to determine the most appropriate group placement for your child.
-Register online on the button below.
+Register online here.

 We use email communications to share information about coming events, special projects, class newsletters, and volunteer scheduling.
 Please check your email regularly.
 Please see our website regularly for more detailed, up-to-date information including weekly lesson plan descriptions, sermons online, newsletter articles, and upcoming events.